Arc'teryx Venta SV Review

 Fleece insulation makes jacket is warmer than the Arc'teryx Venta MX, thus it's best for high output activities in cold days.

 This jacket scores relatively low (3 out of 10) in this category because of its windproof membrane.
-It's poorly suited to aerobic activities unless it's very cold out.
-This one of two softshells we've tested that has pit zips!
+It's poorly suited to aerobic activities unless it's very cold out, though it does have pit zips.
 Arc'teryx incorporates this feature because the combination of the relatively limited breathability and the fleece insulation make it very easy to get hot in this jacket.
 The pit zips - along with the front zipper - help dump heat, but it is often not enough.

 Arc'teryx is well known for their fantastic work with patterning and the Venta SV is no exception.
 This jacket is super comfortable.
 However, our testers found that the Arc'teryx Venta MX was more comfortable for activities, like climbing, where you have your arms overhead.